Healthy Homes Assessment Alicetown

 Insulation Alicetown

-The "R" refers to thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 Alicetown Moisture Ingress & Drainage

-Rental properties must have efficient drainage to get rid of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a place to go, and it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties need to have effective drainage to eliminate the stormwater and surface waters and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a location to go, and also that it isn’t allowed to remain beneath structures is an important aspect of maintaining your property’s dry.

-Alongside an irrigation system to stop moisture from entering, if your apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid water ingress, if the property has an enclosed space between your flooring and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-Ground moisture barriers are typically a polythene sheet laid over the ground to stop any moisture from the ground from entering the home.
-It also helps to prevent from causing damage to the flooring insulation.
+An underground moisture barrier usually an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from entering the building.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection